 There is substantial literature available on learning by small and medium sized businesses (Chaston et al., 2001; Spicer and Sadler-Smith, 2006; Ekanem and Smallbone, 2007; Clinton et al., 2017; Matthews et al., 2017) and enterprises (Minniti and Bygrave, 2001; Cope, 2003, 2005; Harrison and Leitch, 2005; Politis, 2005; Lumpkin and Lichtenstein, 2005; Wang, 2008; Zhao et al., 2011).
 In small and medium sized businesses, the literature alludes to learning often being ad hoc, accidental, informal, unplanned and unintentional, but also adaptive.
 Managers in small businesses are only likely to re-engineer their processes when it becomes clear that existing processes are unlikely to support desired levels of organisational performance (Chaston et al., 2001).

 It follows from the above notion that learning might often focus on adaptive necessity, that a valuable perspective on project learning is to recognise its potential to support strategic renewal (Crossan and Berdrow, 2003), and entrepreneurship (Lumpkin and Lichtenstein, 2005; Vaghely and Julien, 2010; George et al., 2016).
 A particular problem arising here is that there are limits to the future relevance of learning from hindsight.
 Noting that managers of small and medium sized business organisations and enterprises “…learn by updating a subjective stock of knowledge accumulated on the basis of past experiences” (Minniti and Bygrave, 2001; p.
 5), it can be argued that small and medium sized project organisation managers develop adaptive knowledge in a manner which is strongly experiential in nature.
-This implies arguably developing their knowledge based on accumulated past experiences, which is then drawn upon to serve as a reference point when experiencing new challenges, many of which will be unique in certain respects.
-Yet past unique experiences can only have limited value for guiding future ones, unless of course they engage tangibly with some highly permanent regionally bounded considerations that transcend individual projects, for example involving technology, culture, environment, human resource availability, governmental and regulatory relations, and the like.

-These various points, we suggest, have profound implications for learning by small and medium sized project organisations.
-Perhaps most notably, the parallel between past and future project experiences that are each in their separate ways substantially unique, invites us to consider that what is required most for such learning to succeed is simplifying reductionism in knowledge conversion from tacit to explicit form.
-In other words, what is called for is effort to encode experience nomothetically as practical instruction or guidance to others – perhaps sometimes at the expense of important contextual knowledge.
+An important challenge, as we have explained earlier, is for such knowledge to be codified for ongoing individual project use as well as for broader organisational and project society use.
+More fully, it can be argued that, what is required for practitioners and researchers of learning practices alike, is effort to encode experience nomothetically as practical instruction or guidance to others – perhaps sometimes at the expense of important contextual knowledge.
 We can regard this as a straightforward trade-off between idiographic and nomothetic knowledge.

-Opportunities for small and medium sized project organisations to learn from small business management and entrepreneurship literature are therefore as follows.
+Opportunities for small and medium sized project organisations to learn from small business management and entrepreneurship literature also offer some relevance to the present study.
 Some literature (Cope, 2003, 2005; Ucbasaran et al., 2013) suggests that disruptive, discontinuous experiences and related critical events can be vital in stimulating higher-level learning.
-This is of particular interest to small and medium sized project organisations where projects, as primary delivery mechanisms (Stal-Le Cardinal and Marle, 2006) encounter critical disruptions in delivery (Grabher, 2004; Sydow et al., 2004; Prado and Sapsed, 2016; Stjerne and Svejenova, 2016), whose criticality relates in particular to the vulnerabilities that arise from their temporality (Bakker et al., 2013, 2016; van Marrewijk et al., 2016).
+This event-focussed approach to learning has clear relevance for small and medium sized project organisations where projects, as primary delivery mechanisms (Stal-Le Cardinal and Marle, 2006) encounter critical disruptions in delivery (Grabher, 2004; Sydow et al., 2004; Prado and Sapsed, 2016; Stjerne and Svejenova, 2016), whose criticality relates in particular to the vulnerabilities that arise from their temporality (Bakker et al., 2013, 2016; van Marrewijk et al., 2016).
 Such experiences are all too easily overlooked for organisational learning purposes where they are short-lived and the entities dissolve before learning can occur (Tempest and Starkey, 2004; Ligthart et al., 2016) and yet they can be extremely important.

 3.3 Learning challenges